Team-BHP > Technical Stuff

 They are already used in high performance cars where people are crazy about weight saving.
 A small Li-Ion battery can supply sufficient starting current.
 Regular cars do not care so much about weight and cost of the battery plays a big role.
 Li-Ion batteries are not as robust as regular batteries (not good at freezing temperatures, works with fine tolerances, improper charging can fry it, etc.) and will surely result in a lot of warranty claims.

-androdev is online now (8) Thanks
+androdev is offline (8) Thanks

 Reply